SummaTron/IdTron/README.md

 IdTron want to be a Universal Identification System , using the TRON account like ID.
 SummaTRON-API is a project for replacing the user/password, the captchas, SMS and other 2FA systems.

-IdTron can import a TRON account or create a new one.
-Automaticaly the account received 10 SummaTRON token and 1.000 IdTronix.
+IdTron can import a TRON account or create a new one and automaticaly the account received 10 SummaTRON token and 1.000 IdTronix.

 It allows to perform 4 operations:
 - Identify